-Remember, BigMailer doesn’t charge you extra for your contacts to appear on multiple lists, but many market leading ESPs do.
+Remember, BigMailer doesn’t charge you extra for your contacts to appear on multiple lists, like some market leading ESPs.

-This section covers uses cases and suggested methods for collecting emails from your applications.
+This section covers uses cases and suggested methods for collecting emails from your applications via transactional APIs.

 There are various use cases for when you might need to add an email to your lists based on user actions, besides signing up to receive emails from you, for example – registering as a member, becoming a paid customer, signing up for an event, etc.

 Possible methods of adding an email to your list stored in BigMailer: